KirianCaumes/Kirian-Caumes-Website/README.md

 npm start
 ```

-Copy all the file to the FTP.
+Copy all the file from `our` folder to the FTP.

 ## Project conception